 - Dotted line.
 Use these controls to create dashed lines and borders.
 Define the length of dashes and gaps between them in respective text boxes.
 To restore a solid line/border, set all the values to 0.

 You can apply both outer and inner shadows to layers.
 Both these types have the same controls that include color, X and Y offsets, blur and spread.
 There can be multiple shadows of the same type.

 Lunacy provides two types of blurs:

-- Background - blurs the object underneath the selected object.
-To see the background blur effect, you should delete or hide the fill of the selected object or set its fill opacity to less than 100%.
-When working with this type of blur, in addition to the blur value you can also adjust the saturation of the blurred object.
+- Background - blurs the layer underneath the selected layer.
+To see the background blur effect, you should delete or hide the fill of the selected layer or set its fill opacity to less than 100%.
+When working with this type of blur, in addition to the blur value you can also adjust the saturation of the blurred layer.

 To switch between blur types, click the down arrowhead next to a blur name and select the required option.